UWC2-PYTHON/ProgrammingInPython/source/modules/IteratorsAndGenerators.rst

 Each instance keeps its own state.

-Really just a shorthand for an iterator class that does the book keeping for you.
+Really this is just a shorthand for an iterator class that does the book keeping for you.

 To master yield, you must understand that when you call the function, the code you have written in the function body does not run.
 The function only returns the generator object.
 The actual code in the function is run when ``next()`` is called on the generator itself.

 And note that each time you call the "generator function" you get a new instance of a generator object that saves state separately from other instances.

 An example: like ``range()``